sourcey/recliner/README.md

 $(window).trigger("lazyupdate");
 ```

-You can use Recliner to load a range of different dynamic content.
-Note that it's good practice to manually specify image dimensions so your page height doesn't go berserk as lazy content is loading.
+Recliner can be used to load a range of different dynamic content.

 ##### Images

+**Note:** It's a idea to manually specify image dimensions so your page height doesn't go berserk as lazy content is loaded into the DOM.

 ``` html
 <img src="some-placeholder-image.png" data-src="image-to-lazy-load.png" class="lazy" width="333" height="333" />